AngleProtocol/angle-docs/README.md

 ---
 description: >-
-  Angle is a capital-efficient, over-collateralized and liquid decentralized stablecoin protocol.
+  Angle is a decentralized, capital efficient and over-collateralized stablecoin protocol.
 ---

 # Angle Documentation Portal